mattischrome/console-blog/content/posts/south-america-trip-part-10/index.md

 ![](../../assets/images/south_america/part_10/04.jpg)

 It was a fine sunny day and we headed out to the islands to meet the locals who explained the construction of the reed islands.
-These were not people who had always lived this way, the reed islands are very much a post-colonial invention by people seeking to escape the genocidal Spanish[^1].
-Nowadays families still live on floating islands on the lake and make most of their living from tourism.
+These were not people who had always lived this way, the reed islands are very much a post-colonial invention by people seeking to escape the genocidal Spanish.{{% sidenote "sn-1" %}}Note that the Spanish would not overtly kill the natives but ‘recruit’ them for almost certain death in the silver mines around Potosi, more on that in part 11.{{% /sidenote %}} Nowadays families still live on floating islands on the lake and make most of their living from tourism.
 The islands have to be constantly regenerated with new reeds and you can certainly smell them rotting.
 Nevertheless thanks to solar panels it is at least possible to watch TV!

 ![](../../assets/images/south_america/part_10/05.jpg)